Tech and Innovation: Best Bet Against Financial Frauds in the Digital Age

 Another study by KPMG - Global Banking Fraud Survey 2019 - revealed that over 50% of respondents globally experienced an increase in fraud value, while 60% of respondents witnessed an increased in fraud volume.
 Further, the survey highlights “evolving digital channels and faster payment processing” as one of the major challenges of today’s banking system.

-AI and ML-based solutions: Preventing fraud-risk in the digital era
+AI and ML-based solutions: Preventing fraud-risk with Fraud SDK in the digital era

 While fraud prevention is undoubtedly the need of the hour, an overly aggressive fraud detection mechanism may harm the customer experience by slowing transaction speed, requiring customers to perform too many steps before checkout, or worse flagging good consumers as fraudsters or suspicious.
 Banks and FIs need smarter fraud prevention that is real time, accurate, and quick.
 They are therefore increasingly turning towards Artificial Intelligence (AI) and Machine Learning (ML) based solutions that make it possible to detect frauds and suspicious activities in real-time by scanning through humongous volumes of external and internal data.
 As consumers increasingly leave their digital footprint in the mobile world, smartphone metadata has emerged as a powerful tool in alternative credit scoring mechanisms and fraud detection.